Pimco urges dismissal of 'Bond King' Bill Gross' lawsuit

 Patricia Glaser, a lawyer for Gross, said "we are disappointed" at Pimco's filing, "but are confident in our case moving forward.
 Notably, Pimco's papers do not dispute the substance of Mr. Gross's allegations in any material way."

-A spokeswoman for Janus Capital Group Inc, where Gross now works, said: "This is a personal matter for Bill and unrelated to Janus."
+A spokeswoman for Janus Capital Group Inc (JNS.N), where Gross now works, said: "This is a personal matter for Bill and unrelated to Janus."

 In his Oct.
 8 lawsuit, Gross said a "cabal" of Pimco executives including Daniel Ivascyn, his successor as chief investment officer, plotted to oust him out of "a lust for power, greed, and a desire to improve their own financial position and reputation."